hillsar13/Election-Analysis/README.md

 # Election-Analysis

-## Project Overview
+## Overview of Election Audit
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections audit of a recent local congressional election, including county turnout.

-1. Calculate the total number of votes cast.
-2. Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received
-4. Calculate the percentage of votes each candidate won.
-5. Determine the winner of rht election based on popular vote.

 ## Resources
 Data Source: election_results.csv

 Software: Python 3.9.7, Visual Studio Code, 1.38.1

-## Summary
+## Election-Audit Results
 The analysis of the election show that:

 - There were 369,711 votes cast in thie election